On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Bent hyperplane arrangements and canonical polyhedral complexes

 \begin{definition} \cite[Def 1, Lem 2]{HaninRolnick} Let $F: \mathbb{R}^{n_0} \rightarrow \mathbb{R}$ be a ReLU neural network map.
 An {\em activation region} of $F$ is a connected component of the complement of the bent hyperplane arrangement associated to $F$, i.e. a connected component of $\mathbb{R}^{n_0} \setminus \mathcal{B}_F$. \end{definition}

-\begin{remark} Note that it is possible for the preimage of a hyperplane arrangement associated to a (non-first) layer map to have codimension $0$, not $1$, in $\mathbb{R}^{n_0}$.
-In this case, the bent hyperplane arrangement does not everywhere look locally like a hyperplane arrangement.

-As a simple example of this phenomenon, consider a two-layer ReLU neural network where $\mathcal{A}^{(1)}$ is the standard coordinate hyperplane arrangement, and $\mathcal{A}^{(2)} = \left\{H^{(2)}\right\},$ where $H^{(2)}$ is any hyperplane through the origin.
-Then the standard co-oriented coordinate axes, and the closed all-negative orthant.
+\begin{remark} Note that for $k \geq 2$ it is possible for $\mathcal{B}_F^{(k)}$ to have codimension $0$, not $1$, in $\mathbb{R}^{n_0}$.
+As a simple example of this phenomenon, consider a two-layer ReLU neural network where $\mathcal{A}^{(1)}$ is the standard coordinate hyperplane arrangement, and $\mathcal{A}^{(2)} = \left\{H^{(2)}\right\},$ where $H^{(2)}$ is any line through the origin with negative slope.
+Then the standard co-oriented coordinate axes, and the closed non-positive orthant.
 In particular, the bent hyperplane arrangement is codimension $0$, not $1$, and hence the closure of the activation regions (Definition \ref{defn:activationregion}) is a proper subset of $\mathbb{R}^n$.

 This phenomenon arises when a map fails to be transversal to a threshold, an observation that motivates Definition \ref{defn:GenericBHA} and Theorem \ref{thm:nminus1skel}.
 Note that it is also a measure zero phenomenon.
 See Theorem \ref{thm:transversalgeneric}. \end{remark}